apache/rocketmq-clients/README.md

 </dependency>
 ```

-We provide the simplest to help you to quick start, please refer to the `rocketmq-example` module.
+We provide the simplest demo to help you to quick start, please refer to the `rocketmq-example` module.

 ## Introduction